Narrabeen - Wheeler Heights

 The level of cultural diversity witnessed in Narrabeen - Wheeler Heights was found to be above average when compared nationally for a number of language and cultural background related metrics

-Narrabeen-Wheeler Heights has a cultural diversity index above average, with 10.8% of its population speaking a language other than English at home and 25.2% born overseas.
-Christianity is the predominant religion in Narrabeen-Wheeler Heights, comprising 55.3% of its population.
-Notably, Judaism is slightly overrepresented compared to Greater Sydney, making up 0.4% versus 0.3%.
+Narrabeen-Wheeler Heights had a higher than average cultural diversity, with 10.8% of its residents speaking a language other than English at home and 25.2% born overseas.
+Christianity was the predominant religion in Narrabeen-Wheeler Heights, comprising 55.3% of the population.
+Judaism was slightly overrepresented compared to Greater Sydney, making up 0.4% of the population.

 Frequently Asked Questions - Diversity